coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 parameterized by the universes produced by the variable declaration.
-This is in contrast to a “mononorphic” variable which introduces global universes and constraints, making the two definitions depend on the *same* global universes associated to the variable.
+This is in contrast to a “mononorphic” variable which introduces global universes and constraints, making the two definitions depend on the *same* global universes associated with the variable.

 It is possible to mix universe polymorphism and monomorphism in sections, except in the following ways: